SAP/spartacus-docs/_pages/telco/telco-release-information.md

 ## Release 0.1.0-next.1 - May 18, 2020

-This is the very first pre-release for the telco and utilities accelerator Spartacus storefront.
+This is the very first pre-release for the Telco & Utilities Spartacus storefront.
 TUA Spartacus storefront requires Telco and Utilities release 2003 (latest patch) with Spartacus 1.4 libraries.

-With this pre-release the following telco storefront features are included:
+With this pre-release the following Telco storefront features are included:

 - Login
 - Customer Registration